-Estimates say that by 2020 advertising revenue on podcasts should reach $659 million.
+23. Estimates say that by 2024 advertising revenue on podcasts should reach $4 billion.

-That’s against a confirmed revenue level of just over $400 million.
 For advertisers, this means that many more adverts are being placed into podcasts each year.
-There may also be rate increases as podcasts get more listeners.
+There may also be rate increases of podcast ads as podcasts get more listeners.
 On the other hand, it also means that there are some real opportunities to make money through podcasting for content creators and podcast hosts.